e10v/tea-tasting/docs/multiple-testing.md

 #>     (0, 2) revenue_per_user    5.24      6.25             19% 0.00218     0.0182
 ```

-The method adjusts p-values and save them as `pvalue_adj`.
-You can compare theses values to the desired significance level alpha to determine if the null hypotheses can be rejected.
+The method adjusts p-values and saves them as `pvalue_adj`.
+Compare these values to the desired significance level alpha to determine if the null hypotheses can be rejected.

-The method also adjusts the significance level alpha and save it as `alpha_adj`.
-You can compare non-adjusted p-values (`pvalue`) to the `alpha_adj` to determine if the null hypotheses can be rejected:
+The method also adjusts the significance level alpha and saves it as `alpha_adj`.
+Compare non-adjusted p-values (`pvalue`) to the `alpha_adj` to determine if the null hypotheses can be rejected:

 ```python
 print(adjusted_results_fdr.to_string(keys=(